PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/index.rst

 .. image:: ../images/scene-editor-04102020.webp
   :alt: Scene Editor screenshot.

-The |SceneEditor|_ is similar to other scene makers tools.
-The most particular characteristic is that this editor `compiles the scene <scene-compiler.html>`_ into readable Phaser_ code.
+The |SceneEditor|_ is similar to other scene maker tools.
+The most peculiar characteristic is that this editor `compiles the scene <scene-compiler.html>`_ into readable Phaser_ code.

 Phaser_ provides support for certain file formats like the |AssetPackFile|_ (edited by the |AssetPackEditor|_), but it lacks a full-feature Scene file format suitable for level editors.
 Maybe it should be that way because Phaser_ is a framework and you may use it in very different ways and very different contexts.